symfony/symfony-docs/components/dependency_injection/advanced.rst

 of being created by the container.

-For example, if you're using the :doc:`HttpKernel</components/http_kernel/introduction>` component with the DependencyInjection component, then the the ``request`` service is injected in the :method:`ContainerAwareHttpKernel::handle() <Symfony\\Component\\HttpKernel\\DependencyInjection\\ContainerAwareHttpKernel::handle>` method when entering the request :doc:`scope </cookbook/service_container/scopes>`.
+For example, if you're using the :doc:`HttpKernel</components/http_kernel/introduction>` component with the DependencyInjection component, then the ``request`` service is injected in the :method:`ContainerAwareHttpKernel::handle() <Symfony\\Component\\HttpKernel\\DependencyInjection\\ContainerAwareHttpKernel::handle>` method when entering the request :doc:`scope </cookbook/service_container/scopes>`.